Information for High School Students

 For questions or more information email TULSASCM@ouhsc.edu or call 918-660-3500.

-New Virtual Form!
-Parents and/or guardians please fill out the Virtual Minor's on Campus Paperwork HERE for your student to attend Club Scrubs.
 Important: Parents and/or guardians please make sure you are signing the form with an electronic signature or please print the form and sign.
-After the form is completely filled out, return via email to email@example.com.
+After the form is completely filled out, you will upload using the Qualtrics registration form.
 Thank you and we appreciate your continued support of our program.

-MASH Camp (Math and Science in Health Careers) is a week-long camp during the summer for students currently in 9th - 12th grades.
+MASH Camp (Math and Science in Health Careers) is a 4 day camp during the summer for students currently in 9th - 12th grades.
 Students participate in learning about health careers through a series of stimulating, hands-on learning activities in mathematics, science, and multidisciplinary studies.

 For more information or questions email TULSASCM@ouhsc.edu or call 918-660-3500.